MichaelCade/90DaysOfDevOps/Days/day47.md

 ---
 ## Docker Networking & Security

-During this container session so far we have made things happen but we have not really looked at how things have worked behind the scenes either from a networking point of view but also we have not touched on security, that is the plan for this session.
+During this container session so far we have made things happen but we have not looked at how things have worked behind the scenes either from a networking point of view also we have not touched on security, that is the plan for this session.

 ### Docker Networking Basics

 Open a terminal, and type the command `docker network` this is the main command for configuring and managing container networks.

-From the below you can see this is how we can use the command, and all of the sub commands available.
-We can create new networks, list existing, inspect and remove networks.
+From the below, you can see this is how we can use the command, and all of the sub-commands available.
+We can create new networks, list existing ones, and inspect and remove networks.

 ![](Images/Day47_Containers1.png)

-Lets take a look at the existing networks we have since our installation, so the out of box Docker networking looks like using the `docker network list` command.
+Let's take a look at the existing networks we have since our installation, so the out-of-box Docker networking looks like using the `docker network list` command.

 Each network gets a unique ID and NAME.
 Each network is also associated with a single driver.
 Notice that the "bridge" network and the "host" network have the same name as their respective drivers.

 ![](Images/Day47_Containers2.png)

-Next we can take a deeper look into our networks with the `docker network inspect` command.
+Next, we can take a deeper look into our networks with the `docker network inspect` command.

 With me running `docker network inspect bridge` I can get all the configuration details of that specific network name.
 This includes name, ID, drivers, connected containers and as you can see quite a lot more.